Meet the Parents

 "Why, yes," she says.
 "But what are you doing here, father?"

-"We do not receive any report from you for some time," says Hereward.
-"We let things go for a while, because after all, you do very well for us in Adari, and we know that there are various matters preoccupying you when you get to Pavis.
+"We do not receive any report from you for some time," says Hereward in a stern kind of way.
+"We let things go for a while, because after all, you do very well for us in Adari, and we know that there are various matters preoccupying you when you are getting to Pavis.
 But now your mother is concerned."
 Now he says this in an offhand kind of way, as if it is nothing very much, but I see that Griselda seems to go white.
 Before she can say anything, Hereward waves his hand and says, "But this is not a matter to be discussed in detail now.
 We can consider it later.
 Sit down, sit down, and introduce me to your friends."

 "That is better," he says.
 "The worst problem with going anywhere by caravan is the dust, no question about it, and there is plenty blowing about out there today.
 So, how are things in Pavis these days?
 Do you get along with these Lunar bosses, Griselda?"